-We have a proven approach to producing real change within young men, and we couldn’t be more excited to lead the charge in a much overdue movement.
-The circumstances and daily environment that many of our nations youth experience is absolutely heart breaking.
-Despite this reality, Boys to Men can’t help but remain passionate and optimistic, for we have found a real answer that produces real change.
+We have a proven approach that produces real change within young men, and we couldn’t be more excited to lead the charge in a much overdue movement.
+The circumstances and daily environment that many of our nation’s youth experience is absolutely heart-breaking.
+Despite this reality, we can’t help but remain passionate and optimistic for we have found an answer that works for these young men.

-Every week Boys to Men mentors show up at middle schools, high schools and foster care facilities to give teenage boys a community of mentors who listen, encourage and believe in them.
-75% of the boys in the program are growing up without a father.
+Every week, our mentors show up at middle schools, high schools, and community centers to give teenage boys a community of men who listen, encourage, and empower them.
+Additionally, approximately 40% of the boys participating in our programs are growing up without a father.

-The community based mentoring approach give boys a variety of male role models who show up consistently, tell the truth about our struggles as men, ask the boys what kind of man they want to be, praise them for their gifts, support them when they screw up, and encourage them to become the man they want to be.
+Our community based mentoring approach gives boys a variety of positive male role models who show up consistently, tell the truth about their struggles as men, ask the boys what kind of man they want to be, praise them for their gifts, support them when they mess up, and encourage them to become the man they want to be.

 We are dedicated to providing this opportunity to every boy in need.

-The Boys to Men Mentoring Network was founded in 1996 by Herb Sigurdson (1927-1997), Joe Sigurdson and Craig McClain.
-Herb was a former Executive Director of Father Flannigan’s Boys Town and worked his whole life assisting men and youth to build a better world.
+In 1996, the Boys to Men Mentoring Network was founded by Herb Sigurdson (1927-1997), Joe Sigurdson and Craig McClain in La Mesa, California.
+Before Herb’s passing, he was a former Executive Director of Father Flanagan’s Boys Town and dedicated his life to building a better world.